| By

 previously prohibited items to avoid complications during

+screening.
 To help you understand and navigate the new security

+measures, please click one of the webpages below.
 It is unlikely that additional changes in the liquid,

 aerosol and gel policy will be made in the near future.
+This security regimen applies to all domestic and

 international flights departing U.S. airports.
 Travelers